Geometry of Rational Curves on Low degree Complete Intersections: Preliminary

-\begin{lemm} Let $(C,f,x_1,\ldots,x_m)$ be a stable map corresponding to a point in $\F$.
-The domain $C$ consists of a comb with $m$ rational teeth and the map $f$ collapse the handle and maps the teeth to lines meeting at a point in $X$.(For the notations, see \cite[page 156, Definition 7.7]{K}).
-We call this map is of maximal degeneration type.
-Then we have that the forgetful morphism $F$ has a section $\sigma$. \end{lemm}
+\begin{lemm} Let $(C,f,x_1,\ldots,x_m)$ be a stable map parametrized by a point in $\F$.
+Suppose the domain $C$ consists of a comb with $m$ rational teeth.
+If the map $f$ collapses the handle and maps the teeth to the lines meeting at a point in $X$ (for the notations, see \cite[page 156, Definition 7.7]{K}), then the forgetful morphism $F:\F\rightarrow \M_{0,m}$ has a section $\sigma$. \end{lemm} We say that this map $f$ is of maximal degeneration type. \begin{proof} We describe the section $\sigma$ pointwise.
+It follows from the assumption that there are $m$ lines $l_1,\ldots,l_m$ in $X$ passing through $m$ general points $p_1,\ldots,p_m$ and intersecting at a different point $q\in X$.
+Suppose that $p_i\in l_i$.
+Let $(C,x_1,\ldots,x_m)$ be a point in $\M_{0,m}$.
+By \cite[Theorem 3.6]{BM}, there exists a stable map as follows: